Intermesh/groupoffice-docs/using/my-account.rst

 - Display name
 - Password

-You can also setup two factor authentication with :ref:`google-authenticator`.
+You can also setup two factor authentication with :ref:`OTP`.

 Profile
 ```````